kptdev/kpt/site/content/en/guides/producer/functions/ts/quickstart/_index.md

 ## Developer Quickstart

 This quickstart will get you started developing a config function with the TypeScript SDK, using an existing kpt-functions package.
-Config functions are any functions which implement the `KptFunc` interface [documented here][api-kptfunc].
+Config functions are any functions which implement the `KptFunc` interface documented in the [TS SDK API].

 ### Prerequisites